Automated 2D Elemental Mapping by Laser-Induced Breakdown Spectroscopy

-A modern analytical method known as Laser-Induced Breakdown Spectroscopy (LIBS) utilizes the optical emission of the plasma plume to determine the elemental composition of the analysed material .
+An analytical method known as Laser-Induced Breakdown Spectroscopy (LIBS) uses the optical emission of the plasma plume to determine the elemental composition of the analysed material .
 The plasma plume is produced on the sample surface by a focused laser pulse.
 This type of atomic emission spectroscopy (AES) technique, where the excitation energy is in the form of a laser pulse, brings to the field of material analysis a number of significant advantages.

 Advantages of LIBS include: